ESM Department Network and Computer Policy

 Reasonably complex passwords: logging turned on.

-All login passwords must meet COE Password Complexity Rules below, and Login and System event logging must be turned on and produced on demand.
+All login passwords must meet Penn State Password Complexity Rules below, and Login and System event logging must be turned on and produced on demand.

 - A password must contain at least 9 characters.